 There are several things to keep in mind when choosing the right CI tool for your projects.

-On the other hand, the hosted solutions offer no hassle setup and greater scalability since you don’t need hardware to host them.
+On the other hand, the hosted solutions offer no-hassle setup and greater scalability since you don’t need hardware to host them.

 And the last and often neglected aspect is the user interface.
 I found some of the tools from the list much easier to use than others.
-You cannot say with the clear conscious that the UI is not important because one of the main roles of any good CI tool is to make a build process easier.
+You cannot say with the clear consciousness that UI is not important because one of the main roles of any good CI tool is to make a build process easier.
 It should not be hard or complicated.